-27.4.
+27.5.
 SysCache2 Configuration

-SysCache2 can use SqlCacheDependencies to invalidate cache regions when data in an underlying SQL Server table or query changes.
+SysCache2 uses System.
+Web.
+Caching like SysCache, but can use SqlCacheDependencies to invalidate cache regions when data in an underlying SQL Server table or query changes.
 Query dependencies are only available for SQL Server 2005 or higher.
 To use the cache provider, the application must be setup and configured to support SQL notifications as described in the MSDN documentation.